 Required Core Courses

-CIVE 516 Geotechnical Site Investigation 3.0

 CIVE 531 Advanced Foundation Engineering 3.0

 CIVE 632 Advanced Soil Mechanics 3.0

 CIVE 633 Lateral Earth Pressures and Retaining Structures 3.0

 CIVE 635 Slope Stability and Landslides 3.0

 CIVE 637 Seepage and Consolidation 3.0

-Technical Elective Requirements 0.0-30.0
+Technical Elective Requirements 0.0-33.0

-To be determined by the PhD faculty ad dvisor and approved by the graduate advisor
+To be determined by the PhD faculty ac dvisor and approved by the graduate advisor

-500+ level courses in AE, CIVE, ENVE , or other courses approved by the graduate advisor
+500+ level courses in AE, CIVE, ENVE, or other courses approved by the graduate advisor

 Research Requirements

 CIVE 997 Research 71.0-140.0

 Dissertation Requirements

+DL D. Discontation

 CIVE 998 Ph.D.
 Dissertation 1.0-12.0

-Total Credits 90.0-200.0
+Total Credits 90.0-170.0

-\ Please note that the number of research credits may be reduced based on the number of Technical Electives that are required.
+Please note that the number of research credits may be reduced based on the number of Technical Electives that are required.